Horse Riding Programs

 About the Trek

 Invite your family to attend the fantastic mid-week Barbecue which ends with a rousing campfire program.
-The family can bring tents to spend the night.
+The family reserve a nearby spot to spend the night.

 Requirements: Riders must have a current medical exam (BSA Medical Form), accident insurance and have reached the age of 13 by June 1.
 Due to limitations of the horses in the herd, the weight limit per rider is 240 pounds.
 The rider needs to be able to mount and dismount unassisted and have thoroughly studied the Horsemanship merit badge book.